Student Leadership Principles

 Here are some practical principles to help you begin to build and effectively lead a student ministry team:

-Pray - Before implementing a student leadership, spend 3 months praying prior to sharing it with the adult leadership team
+Pray - Before implementing a student leadership team, spend 3 months praying prior to sharing it with the adult leadership team

 Share - Once you begin to share it, let it sit for 3 months before an organizational meeting.
 Share it every few weeks.
 You can even share it with key students that you envision being on the team.
 That will increase excitement and momentum.